mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 }
 ```

-2. The `getSession` function passes the value to `session` that is available in the `load` function and from the SvelteKit store
+The `getSession` function passes the value to `session` that is available in the `load` function and from the SvelteKit store.

 ```html:example.svelte
 <script context="module" lang="ts">